 - Nerve damage – Patients can suffer nerve damage during surgery by a surgeon’s physical error or an error in the administration of anesthesia.
 In some cases, the damage can be permanent.

-- Medication Errors – Medicine can can cause harm to patients in many ways, including were mistakes in labeling, incorrect dosage, neglecting to treat a problem indicated by the patient’s vital signs and documentation errors.
+- Medication Errors – Medicine can cause harm to patients in many ways, including were mistakes in labeling, incorrect dosage, neglecting to treat a problem indicated by the patient’s vital signs and documentation errors.
 Anesthesia is a common drug used during surgery, an anesthesia overdose can cause serious injury and even death when administered incorrectly.

 Our Verdicts and Settlements in Surgical Errors Cases